Veganism is a way of living that aims to minimize animal exploitation and cruelty.

-However, sucrose and HFCS do not provide bees the many beneficial nutrients found in honey (
+However, sucrose and HFCS don’t provide bees the many beneficial nutrients found in honey (

 What’s more, there’s evidence that these sweeteners harm the bees’ immune systems and can cause genetic changes that reduce their defenses against pesticides.
 Both of these effects can ultimately damage a beehive (

-Summary Vegans avoid eating honey to take a stand against bee exploitation and farming practices that are thought to harm bee health and reduce bee populations.
+Summary Vegans avoid eating honey to take a stand against bee exploitation and farming practices that are thought to harm bee health.